askui/askui-try-out/README.md

 You can also resize the tab to have a better viewing experience.

-## Observe First askui Automation Run
+## Observe First AskUI Automation Run

 Click in the _Simple Browser_ tab to get the focus into the GUI.
 Then press `ESC` on your keyboard and observe that askui moves the mouse, opens Google Chrome, and navigates to a webpage by typing in the URL and pressing `ENTER` on your keyboard.
 In between there should be same popups that get clicked away 😉

 For better understanding:

-> askui automates your Operating System as a real human would!
+> AskUI automates your Operating System as a real human would!
 With real mouse movement, keystrokes, and visual selection of elements.

 If you want to know how the code looks to achieve this, click on the tab _my-first-askui-test-suite.test.ts_ to see the code with comments for each command.

 ## Where To Go Now
 You have now seen what simple automation in a remote cloud environment can do.

-Head over to our [User Portal](http://app.v2.askui.com/) to register (and use) askui for free on your local machine.
+Head over to our [User Portal](http://app.askui.com/) to register (and use) AskUI for free on your local machine.

-For local installation follow the _Onboarding Guide_ there or head over to [our docs Getting Started](https://docs.askui.com/docs/general/Getting%20Started/getting-started).
+For local installation follow the _Onboarding Guide_ there or head over to our docs Getting Started: [Windows](https://docs.askui.com/docs/general/Getting%20Started/Installing%20AskUI/getting-started), [Linux](https://docs.askui.com/docs/general/Getting%20Started/Installing%20AskUI/getting-started-linux), [macOS](https://docs.askui.com/docs/general/Getting%20Started/Installing%20AskUI/getting-started-macos).

 If you need more inspiration we have the following resources for you: